dujanhung/json-validator/doc.md

 specify array flags.

 - <code>allow_multiple</code> : allows the array to have multiple elements.
-- *omit* : restricts the array to follow as is.
+- *omitted flag* : restricts the array to follow as is.